Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Nk53HWpUnnk.md

 # [May 19th, 2020 Livestream](../2020-05-19.md)
 ## Q&A: Do you intended to do planned amount of huge Updates?
 https://www.youtube.com/watch?v=Nk53HWpUnnk
-This question was possibly duplicated with a more recent answer: [March 1st, 2022 Livestream Q&A: How many big Updates are you away from 1.0?](./yt-jdUPNumTkUE.md) [https://www.youtube.com/watch?v=jdUPNumTkUE](https://www.youtube.com/watch?v=jdUPNumTkUE)
+This question was possibly duplicated with a more recent answer: [March 8th, 2022 Livestream Q&A: How many releases until 1.0?](./yt-VCC3bWwqnkw.md) [https://www.youtube.com/watch?v=VCC3bWwqnkw](https://www.youtube.com/watch?v=VCC3bWwqnkw)

 ### Topics